 And this ad seems to suggest that even decapitated walruses speak better English than Eskimos:

 All of these ads turn Eskimos into (cute but inferior) childlike figures or (deficient and inferior) backwards adults, or some combination of the two.
 For a population with essentially no contact with the Inuit or the Yupik, the idea that they are real human beings can become lost.
-When real members of a group are invisible, imaginary representatives can be demonized or romanticized as we see fit.Lisa Wade, PhD is a professor at Occidental College.
+When real members of a group are invisible, imaginary representatives can be demonized or romanticized as we see fit.Lisa Wade, PhD is an Associate Professor at Tulane University.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+You can follow her on Twitter and Instagram.